Suspects with knives rob Kitchener pharmacy

 BREAKING

 BREAKING D.J.
-Smith out at Sens head coach; Alfredsson joining coaching team
+Smith out as Sens head coach; Alfredsson joining coaching team

 The Ottawa Senators have announced that D.J.
 Smith has been relieved of his duties as head coach.